rhodesch/project-oriented-workflow/README.md

 ### Clone this repo into your main project directory.

-Move into the desired directory, such as the main project folder, and create the new conda environment"
+Move into the desired directory, such as the main project folder, and create the new conda environment, This will take a while.

 ```
 cd project/